hliu12/nmfta-code-for-good/README.md

 ### Blocklist.py
 This script implements a dynamic response by randomly either blocking the geolocation or the IP address of an identified threat for a random time period between 8-24 hours.
 Currently, there are 3 unique flags to choose from: --ip, --geo, and --random.
 The script will activate the response indicated by the flag, or for the random flag, choose a response randomly.
 The functionality of the script may be tested by running:
 ```bash
 python3 blocklist.py [flag] [IP Address]
 ```

 ### Timezone_geoblock.py
-This script checks that a user at a given IP address is attempting to connect at a reasonable time of day (7AM - 10PM).
-If the user's geolocation is not within this time frame, this script blocks the geolocation of the given IP address until the reasonable time window.
+script checks if a user at a given IP address is attempting to connect at a reasonable time of day for the geolocation of the IP address, namely between 7 a.m. and 10 p.m.
+If the user is not attempting to gain access within reasonable working hours for their geolocation, this script blocks the geolocation of the given IP address until the next reasonable time window (7 a.m. the next day).

 The functionality of the script may be tested by running:
 ```bash